 Some college professors take on more responsibilities by becoming postsecondary education administrators.
 Academic deans, provosts, and department chairs coordinate faculty research, manage budgets, and participate in hiring decisions.
 Business professors may run undergraduate business departments or graduate management schools.

-What Industries Can You Work in With a Business Management Degree?
+Where Can You Work as a Business Management Professional?

 Nearly all industries need talented and skilled managers who can direct operations, supervise employees, and develop business strategies.
-Business management graduates can find work in small and large enterprises, in fields including healthcare, real estate, publishing, and banking.
+Business management graduates find work in small and large enterprises in fields including healthcare, real estate, publishing, and banking.
 Additionally, organizations in the nonprofit and government sectors employ managers who can properly allocate funds, manage finances, and motivate employees.
-Generally, business management professionals with advanced degrees have more career options.
+Generally, business management professionals with advanced degrees enjoy greater career flexibility.